Tips from the Trenches

 - Rent a hospital-grade pump front the beginning and start pumping right away.
-Pumping helps the body to increase the milk production early so that your babies have enough milk as soon as possible.
+Pumping helps the body to increase milk production early so that your babies have enough milk as soon as possible.

 - When in the hospital meet with the lactation consultants every day.
 Even if things are going well, it is nice to see them and hear that everything was going well.

-- Know that every nurse or lactation consultant you meet with will have a different skill or tip to share.
+- Know that every nurse or lactation consultant you meet will have a different skill or tip to share.
 Listening and working with them will help you to find what works best for your family.

 - Once you get home, you may need to reach out for in-home lactation support.
 Knowing and developing that relationship prior to birth can reduce your stress levels.